What is quantitative research?

 Quantitative data analysis

-There are two types of statistical data; descriptive and inferential.
+There are two types of data that require statistical analysis; descriptive and inferential.
 Descriptive statistics enables you to draw conclusions from data the data as a whole.

 Inferential statistics highlight “statistically significant” differences between two or more groups of data.
 There are two types of inferential data: comparative data and relationship data.